 But what if you already have one or more furballs in your household, and you or some other family member suffers from the discomforts caused by pet-related allergies?
 Take heart — there are steps you can take in your home to minimize or possibly eliminate the allergic effects:

-1. Vacuum your home daily using a Hepa filter, particularly the areas where your pets spend a lot of time in order to remove the pet hair and dander.
+1. Vacuum your home daily using vacuum for pet hair and a Hepa filter, particularly the areas where your pets spend a lot of time in order to remove the pet hair and dander.